 With the exception of a few select programs* students can expect to be billed for and pay housing costs directly to their study abroad provider or host university.
 Housing is not included in the tuition and fee cost billed via Tulane Accounts Receivable.
 Students are responsible for being aware of housing bills, due dates, and policies as outlined by their program.

-*Note that some Tulane-run programs will bill you directly to your Tulane accounts receivable for program housing and/or insurance (EDUCO, Reunidas Madrid, Bologna BCSP, University of Sydney, Semester in Havana)
+*Note that some Tulane-run programs will bill you directly to your Tulane accounts receivable for program housing and/or insurance (EDUCO/Sciences Po, Reunidas WIP Madrid, Bologna BCSP, Semester in Havana)

-Students should make a financial plan for their study abroad semesters in consultation with their Financial Aid Counselor, if necessary.
+Students should make a financial plan for their study abroad semester or year in consultation with their Financial Aid Counselor if necessary.
 Details about meeting with your counselor are available on the Tulane Financial Aid website.

 All students, regardless of when they enter Tulane or which approved program they attend, receive administrative support throughout the study abroad cycle.
 This support includes:

 Additional activities for students include grant workshops and presentations throughout the year from program representatives and former study abroad participants.

 In addition to Tulane tuition and fees, students are responsible for the cost of room and board, flights, insurance, and personal expenses abroad.
 OSA recommends that students prepare budgets based on cost of living in the host city along with student habits and lifestyles.
 Our staff has created a spreadsheet to assist students based on feedback from study abroad alumni.